HELP MAKE THIS THE BIGGEST EVER SURVEY OF ATHLETES

 It is an athlete-driven initiative, developed by athletes, for athletes.
 Its development is a step-by-step and collaborative process with all stakeholders, with the content of the Athlete Charter driven by listening to athlete views worldwide.
 The Athlete Charter Steering Committee invites elite-level athletes throughout the world to share their voice and contribute to a second-phase survey that will continue to shape this important document.
 This aims to become the world’s largest athlete-focused survey ever commissioned.
 This is an unparalleled opportunity to shape one of the most important conversations in sport and to further define the Athlete Charter.
 Sign up to share your voice.

-We want to know what matters to you.
-You, as athletes, are at the heart of sport, and we want to continue our drive to strengthen support to you.
+The Athlete Charter is in development to benefit athletes globally, and it is important to amplify the voices of athletes to empower and protect them.
+Let us know what matters most to you.
+Athletes are at the heart of sport, and we want to continue our drive to strengthen support to you.

 - Right to compete in a fair and clean competition

 - Right to transparency and fairness in all athlete issues